 It happens until it reaches 5, and after that, both the Inner Loop and Outer loop will terminate.

-C Program to Display Floyd’s Triangle without Natural numbers
+C Program to Print Floyd’s Triangle without Natural Numbers

-This program allows the user to enter the number of rows he/she want to print as Floyd’s triangle.
-In this example, we are going to print Floyd’s triangle using the * symbol.
-This program can also be said to print the Right angled triangles with * symbols.
+This program allows the user to enter the number of rows to print as Floyd’s triangle.
+In this C example program, we are going to print Floyd’s triangle using the * symbol.
+This program can also be said to print the Right-angled triangles with * symbols.

 Please Enter the Number of Rows: 10